anthonykhurram/WWVB/README.md

 An Arduino based WWVB transmitter project.
 The point of this is to get sub second time accuracy on radio controlled clocks in countries that don't support it.

 ## Tested successfully on a Baldr brand WWVB clock so far.
+https://www.youtube.com/watch?v=lA-yf535rdY :Demo video of a radio controlled clock setting its time from the project.

 ## Not tested successfully on other devices as yet.